 Intangible assets consist of finite life and indefinite life intangible assets.
 Finite life intangible assets are amortized on a straight-line basis over varying periods of up to 40 years, and are charged through operating expenses.
 The useful lives of finite life intangible assets are reviewed annually, and the amortization is adjusted as necessary.
 Indefinite life intangibles are not amortized, and are assessed for impairment annually or more frequently if events or changes in circumstances indicate that the asset may be impaired.
-Impairment is assessed by comparing the carrying values of the indefinite life intangible assets are considered impaired, and a charge for impairment is recognized in our Consolidated Statements of Operations.
-The recoverable amount of intangible assets is determined using various valuation models, which require management to make certain judgments and assumptions that could affect the estimates of the recoverable amount.
+Impairment is assessed by comparing the carrying values of the indefinite life intangible assets to their recoverable amounts.
+If the carrying values of the indefinite life intangible assets is determined using various valuation models, which require management to make certain judgments and assumptions that could affect the estimates of the recoverable amount.